Your first Javascript code in terminal ๐

 - type

-in terminal to check if it is installed
+node -vin terminal to check if it is installed

 Lets write your first line of code